Richard Viguerie: 1964 Goldwater support

 Senator Barry Goldwater publicly criticized the Republican establishment, including President Eisenhower (viewed by the American public as the World War II liberator of Europe).
 In 1960, Goldwater called Eisenhower's domestic program "a dime store New Deal."
 With ghostwriter L. Brent Bozell Jr., Goldwater published The Conscience of a Conservative, saying its purpose was "to awaken the American people to a realization of how far we had moved from the old constitutional concepts toward the new welfare state."
 The book, calling for a return to conservative principles and a harder stance on communism, inspired many young conservatives, including Viguerie.

 In July 1960, when it seemed that Richard Nixon's Republican Party nomination for president was a foregone conclusion, conservatives tried to shape the party's platform to influence him away from what they saw as Eisenhower moderation.
 They also hoped to convince Nixon to choose either Barry Goldwater or Walter Judd as his running mate.
 When their attempts all failed and Nixon choose moderate Henry Cabot Lodge Jr., they saw it as pandering to a liberal consensus represented by New York Governor Nelson Rockefeller.
 Some conservatives even believed that this outcome was proof that the Republican Party would never change and they would need to look elsewhere if conservatism was to succeed.
 Though still in Texas, Viguerie would later recall his distaste over the situation, saying "I never was a Nixon fan."

-Goldwater deferred to Richard Nixon and did not challenge him for the Republican nomination in 1960, instead he traveled the nation as chairman of the National Republican Senatorial Committee in an effort to gain grass-roots support for his brand of conservativism.
-This new brand of conservative differed both from the established Republican's vision but also from that of anti-interventionist ideas of the previous generation's conservative icon Robert A. Taft.

 In September 1960 a group of young conservative activists met at "Great Elm", the estate of the family of William F. Buckley Jr. in Sharon, Connecticut.
 The produced a short exposition of their vision of conservative principles and how they should be implemented which was known as the Sharon Statement.
 This group of activists would take up the name Young Americans for Freedom.

-After Nixon lost the election to John F. Kennedy in November 1960, Goldwater's reputation would carry on and as early as 1962 his supporters began forming "Draft Goldwater for President" committees.